Intelligent Document Processing meaning

 - IDP offers enhanced security.

-You must follow some best practices if you want intelligent document processing solutions to work effectively in your organisation.
+You must follow some best practices if you want intelligent document processing solutions to work effectively in your organization.

-- Pay attention to categorisation- You must insist that documents must be categorised appropriately by functionality.
-It will ensure that data extraction, classifying and placement will be accurate.
+- Pay attention to categorization- You must insist that documents must be categorized appropriately by functionality.
+It will ensure that data extraction, classifying, and placement will be accurate.

 - Conversion of unstructured information- You must periodically convert the semi and unstructured data into structured files.
 It speeds up data processing.